amasky/ram/README.md

 * hyper-parameters to get the best scores in the paper

 ## Examples

+glimpse and output probability at each time step

+* original MNIST
 ![examples on original MNIST](figures/figure_original.png)

+* translated and cluttered MNIST
 ![examples on translated & cluttered MNIST](figures/figure_cluttered.png)

 ## Dependencies